mwarning/openwrt-firmware-selector/README.md

 ## Update Database

-OpenWrt master has a feature to create json files.
+OpenWrt master has a feature to create json files: `Global build settings  ---> [*] Create JSON info files per build image`.

 The included python script can merge all these files for a new data.json file: `./collect.py bin/ bin2/ > data.json`

+The data JSON file can also include a link that will overwrite downloadLink from `config.json`.

 ## Contributions